 - Develop a Norfolk Island weed management prioritisation process.

-The relevant government agencies are considering the recommendations best suited to the needs on island.
+The relevant government agencies are considering the recommendations.

 This project was funded by the Department of Infrastructure, Transport, Regional Development, Communications, and the Arts.
 Support was provided by The Department of Agriculture, Fisheries and Forestry and Norfolk Island Regional Council.